Skip to main content

 Scene from the contest

-Through repeated prototyping and field testing, we have progressively improved the pressure-resistant structure, reliability of the data acquisition system, and ease of operation.
-These efforts led to this award.
+Through repeated prototyping and field trials, we have steadily refined the pressure-resistant housing, the reliability of the data acquisition path, and the everyday usability of operation.
+This award reflects that accumulated work.

 Related Award